MarekSarvas/vut-fit-flp/project2/README.md

     - seen nodes are concatenated and cretes all hamilton cycles, including duplicate one (duplicate in reverse direction)
 5. remove duplicates by taking out cycle and removing also its reverse from list of all cycles
 6. print in correct format
+## Tests
+3 simple test files with input text are included in **tests/** folder.
+All tests run around 0.020s real time / 0.006 sys time on merlin.
+1. *test.in* assignment edges
+2. *test2.in* some 5 node graph
+3. *test3.in* simple triangle